Suggested links

 In many cases, hydrocodone users switch to cheaper opiate alternatives such as heroin or fentanyl.

-The National Institute on Drug Abuse (NIDA) reports that almost 80% of heroin users claim to have used prescription opioids before switching to heroin.
+The National Institute on Drug Abuse (NIDA) reports that almost 80% of heroin users claim to have abused prescription opioids before switching to heroin.

 Addiction harms more than just the addict themselves.
 Friends and loved ones of addicts also suffer from worry, stress, and heartbreak while watching someone they care about struggle with addiction.

-If you know someone that is struggling with addiction to hydrocodone, know there is hope for them.
-Sometimes the best option for the loved ones of addicts is to provide helpful information such as this fact page.
+If you know someone who is struggling with addiction to hydrocodone, know there is hope for them.
+Sometimes, the best option for the loved ones of addicts is to provide helpful information such as this fact page.

 Local support groups, such as Al-Anon, are available for people who have faced the negative consequences of a loved one’s addiction.
 The internet also has a variety of forums and support groups to help you process what you’ve experienced.